reidmv/deployment-repo/README.md

 A _module_ is a Puppet module.
 However, in the context of a deployment a module is also an independently promotable unit of change.

 Deployments are all about making changes, or promoting change.
 The fact that a module is independently promotable is very important.
 It means module change promotion rates for modules are decoupled from each other.
 One module (A) may promote a change from "test" to "staging" once a week, while another module (B) pushes changes through from "test" to "staging" once a day.
 Changes made to module (B) do not stack up behind changes to module (A) in a single queue, nor does one change advancing past another require git wizardry to accomplish.
-Each module has its own linear change history and any version of that module may be promoted to any deployment at any time.
+Each module has its own linear change history and any version of that module may be pushed or promoted to any deployment at any time.

+A list of modules is defined as part of a deployment and each module in that list has:

+* A name.
+The name of the module
+* A source. e.g. git://github.com/puppetlabs/puppetlabs-ntp.git
+* A version reference.
+Can be static (like a release version, sha, tag), or dynamic (like a branch)

+Note that because the version reference can be dynamic, it's possible for a deployment to be dynamic.

 #### Core